Kong/docs.konghq.com/app/_src/gateway/admin-api/index.md

 a certain way for most requests, but make _authenticated requests_ behave slightly differently.

-Therefore, there exists an order of precedence for running a plugin when it has been applied to different entities with different configurations.
-The rule of thumb is: the more specific a plugin is with regards to how many entities it has been configured on, the higher its priority.
+Therefore, there is an order of precedence for running a plugin when it has been applied to different entities with different configurations.
+The amount of entities configured to a specific plugin directly correlate to its priority.
+The more entities configured to a plugin the higher its order of precedence is.

-The complete order of precedence when a plugin has been configured multiple times is:
+The complete order of precedence for plugins configured to multiple entities is:

 {% if_version gte:3.4.x %}